 Hackers only need to get things right once…infosec pros need to get it right every time.

-In the twenty years spent working in the IT field, I have had the opportunity to work on wide-ranging projects such as mergers, telecommunication infrastructure, website design and management, and application program interface development.
-I have also participated in developing state-wide standards for electric supplier communications and represented my organization at various regulatory and industry conferences.
+In over twenty years spent working in the IT field, he had the opportunity to work on wide-ranging projects such as mergers, network and telecommunication infrastructure, website design and management, and application development.
+He also participated in developing state-wide standards for electric supplier communications and represented his organization at various regulatory and industry conferences.

-Throughout all of my other work, I have been fascinated by watching people come up with ingenious ways to get around controls.
-A substation accident resulting in major injury added a new spin on that fascination.
-What happens when people get hurt or killed due to a security issue?
+Throughout all of his other work, he has been fascinated by watching people come up with ingenious ways to get around controls.
+A substation accident resulting in major injury added a new spin on that fascination: What happens when people get hurt or killed due to a security issue?
 What happens if someone can actually turn the power off and prevent us from getting it back on?
-This added to my drive to change my focus over the last few years towards information security, including ICS/IIoT specific issues.
+This added to his drive to change my focus over the last few years towards information security, including ICS/IIoT specific issues.

-My education includes a recently completed Master of Science in Cybersecurity through University of Maryland University College, a Bachelor of Science in Business and Technology from Husson University, and an Associate’s Degree in Computer Information Systems from Northern Maine Community College.
-I have also earned the GIAC Enterprise Defender and Security+ certifications, and plan to continue furthering my education through training and work experience.
+Chris is a Certified Information Systems Security Professional and holds the GIAC Penetration Testing and Enterprise Defender certifications.
+Chris’s education includes a Master of Science in Cybersecurity through University of Maryland University College; a Bachelor of Science in Business and Technology from Husson University; and an Associate’s Degree in Computer Information Systems from Northern Maine Community College.